moongoal/happy-chappy/README.md

     * Object
     * Enumeration

-Each of these can be further restricted using matchers or specific configuration.
+Each of these can be further restricted using matcher functions or specific configuration.

 ### String options